 A belt guard air-cooled aftercooler mounts to the compressor’s v-belt guard.
 The compressor’s belt pulley has fins designed to force ambient air over the compressor and air-cooled aftercooler.
 The air passing over the aftercooler facilitates the heat transfer.
 The pulley also sends air over the compressor helping maintain proper operating temperature.

-Water-cooled aftercoolers come in different styles.
-The most common style for compressed air service is a Shell and Tube Heat Exchanger/Aftercooler.
+Water-cooled aftercoolers come in several different styles.
+The most common style is a Shell and Tube aftercooler.
 This aftercooler consists of a shell with a bundle of tubes fitted inside.
-Typically, the compressed air flows through the tubes in one direction as water flows through the shell side in the opposite direction (counter-flow).
-Heat from the compressed air is transferred to the water.
-Liquid water forms as the compressed air cools.
-The moisture is removed by the moisture separator and drain valve.
+The compressed air flows through the tubes in one direction as water flows through the shell in the opposite direction.

 How To Size An Aftercooler

-Coolers are usually sized with a CTD (Cold Temperature Difference) of 10°F, 15°F or 20°F. This means that the compressed air temperature at the outlet of the aftercooler will be equal to the cooling medium temperature plus the CTD when sized for the specified inlet air temperature and flow.
+Coolers are usually sized with Cold Temperature Difference (CTD) of 10°F, 15°F or 20°F. This means that the compressed air temperature at the aftercooler outlet will be equal to the cooling medium temperature plus the CTD when sized for the specified inlet air temperature and flow.
 The lower that temperature needs to be, the larger the aftercooler needs to be.

-The required compressed air temperature is determined by other components downstream in the system.
-It is critical that each individual component’s maximum temperature is determined and considered to discover the true temperature requirements for the aftercooler.
+The required compressed air temperature is often determined by other components downstream in the system.
+Each component’s maximum temperature must be determined and considered to discover the true temperature requirements for the aftercooler—this step is critical.

 Disclaimer: Individual air compressor components may vary from the chart above; always check with the component manufacturer for specs and tolerances, including typical and maximum operating temperatures.

-Compressor manufacturers may include integral aftercoolers as a component of the compressor system.
-Otherwise, a stand-alone or freestanding aftercooler is a separate unit installed downstream of the compressor.
+Once the aftercooler requirements are understood, choose an aftercooler with specs that meet or exceed these requirements.
+Compressor manufacturers may include aftercoolers as a component of the compressor system, already taking common aftercooler requirements into considerations.
+Otherwise, a stand-alone or freestanding aftercooler will need to be purchased and installed downstream of the compressor.

 Want to learn more about air compressors?
 Check out our other articles!